The 'buy a book' campaign

 Involve your families, friends and workplaces

-Ask them if they are willing to sponsor the school as they reach each stage of the journey or create your own individual challenge and ask them to sponsor you.
+Ask them if they are willing to donate or to buy a book or create your own individual challenge and ask them to sponsor you.
 We all have busy lives but every one of us can make a difference, no matter how small.

 Find out about match funding